 Laser-Guided Karma: Graydon Creed, the leader of the anti-mutant "Friends of Humanity" organization, after failing to eliminate his mutant family, was abducted and flown by his own group to the home of Sabretooth, his father.

 Lighter and Softer: Granted most of the time the show kept to a very dark tone, still many of the storylines adapted from the comics were subject to this.
-For example the in the comics, Proteus is shown to actually kill, and slowly destroy, his hosts; which is why he was locked up and is so dangerous.
+For example the in the comics, Proteus is shown to actually kill, and slowly destroy, his hosts; which is why he was locked up and is so dangerous (for added points, his parents' marriage was quite an unhappy one, and it's hinted he was a Child by Rape).
 In the show he merely possess them, leaving them with a serious headache; and the episode ends with a Hope Spot about him getting better.
 Similarly the Phalanx Saga ends with the infected being cured, whereas in the comics infection was a death sentence.

 Despite the countless times Wolverine slashes people, he never draws blood or kills anyone.